BITTERSWEET

 30th July 2007, Huddersfield Narrow Canal, Linthwaite.
 Photo: © RWD

-The glossy leaves with a pair of asymmetric side-lobes near the base.
+The glossy leaves with at least some leaves having a pair of asymmetric side-lobes near the base.

 30th July 2007, Huddersfield Narrow Canal, Linthwaite.
 Photo: © RWD